 As a marketer, it will be your job to decide if the story you want to tell can be more easily digested as a video, or whether it should be written out.
 Or, perhaps it should be both.

 Video creates a greater connection point for attention and relatability.
-It also allows you to showcase personality in a much more compelling way than just words.
+It also allows you to showcase your personality in a much more compelling way than just words.
 (I realize the irony even as I type this.)

 Imagine if Dollar Shave Club had decided to write up an article about how their service worked instead of creating this video, which racked up millions of views overnight, epitomizing what a viral video could be.